METALLURGY & PROCESSING

 HEAP LEACH PAD

-The leach pad area will be prepared and covered with an impermeable liner.
+The heap leach pad area will be prepared and covered with an impermeable liner.
 Corrugated, perforated drainage piping will be laid on the liner for collection of the pregnant leach solution.
 A protective layer of finely crushed, permeable ore will be placed on top of the liner to prevent damage from the mobile equipment and during ore loading.
 The ore will be stacked on the pad in 10m lifts.

-The pad will be developed in four stages with a stacking volume of 10.3 Mt for Stage 1, 30.6 Mt for Stage 2, 27.7 Mt for Stage 3 and 60.7 Mt for the final stage.
+The pad will be developed in four stages with a stacking volume of 10.3 Mt for Stage 1, 30.6 Mt for Stage 2, 27.7 Mt for Stage 3, and 60.7 Mt for the final stage.
 The total pad capacity will be 129 Mt.
-The irrigation system will uniformly apply cyanide solution directly onto the levelled surface of the leach pile through a drip irrigation system, at an irrigation rate of 10 L/hm2 with an irrigation cycle of 90 days.
+The irrigation system will uniformly apply cyanide solution directly onto the leveled surface of the leach pile through a drip irrigation system, at an irrigation rate of 10 L/hm2 with an irrigation cycle of 90 days.